governance-game/governance-game/CONTRIBUTING.md

 If you are adding code, make sure you've added and updated the relevant documentation and tests before you submit your pull request.
 Make sure to write tests that show the behavior of the newly added or changed code.

+#### Adding a new card

+1. Create a new `.tex` file in the [cards](https://github.com/publiccodenet/governance-game/tree/develop/cards) directory.
+It's easiest to copy an existing card of the same type.
+Make sure that the file name starts with the card type followed by the card name in [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).
+2. Add the card name in appropriate section in the [Makefile](https://github.com/publiccodenet/governance-game/blob/develop/Makefile).
+3. Add the `.svg` image to use on the card (if the card type uses images) in the [assets](https://github.com/publiccodenet/governance-game/tree/develop/assets) directory.
+4. If an image was used, add appropriate credits for the image on the [credits card](https://github.com/publiccodenet/governance-game/blob/develop/cards/rules-credits.tex) and the [CREDITS](https://github.com/publiccodenet/governance-game/blob/develop/CREDITS.md) file.

 ### 2. Pull request

 When submitting the pull request, please accompany it with a description of the problem you are trying to solve and the issue numbers that this pull request fixes.